GoodHeartCoder/arabic-typingSpeed-test/README.md

 The feature for free typing should be added. this issue of 'ل ا لا' displaying as a one letter should be solved I also need to remove the spaghetti code from the JavaScript.

+i think craeting the html live is bad I should find another way to make the html be there